len-rtz/wir-2024-relevancers/documentation.md

 - normalized discounted cumulative gain (NDCG@10),
 - and precision at various ranks (P@1, P@5, P@10).

-For both hypothesis the observed improvements will be statistically significant at a confidence level of 20%.

 **H3**

 Among all approaches, we expect the following performance ranking (from best to worst):